Han Hsiang-ning: China

 In 1986 he was invited by Lee Shichi, director of Asia World Gallery in Taipei, for a one-man exhibition of recent works on people.
 He returned to China, and visited the Central Academy of Fine Arts, and re-visited Chungchin.
 In 1987 he started a series of work on the subject of China such as "Chungchin People", "Beijing Crowds" and "Foreigners in Beijing".
 He held his first group exhibition in Shanghai, China, "Artists from Shanghai and Taiwan", and visited Souzhou, Woxi, Honzhou and the Zhejiang Academy of Fine Arts.
 In 1989 he first visited Mount Huang, mostly the area of Beihai and Xihai, taking scenes in photos and video.

 In 1989 he went to Shanghai on May 4 and observed the Students' Democratic Movement.
-He returned to New York and painted the "Tiananmem Square" series.
+He returned to New York and painted the "Tiananmen Square" series.
 In 1990 he exhibited the "Tiananmen Square" and "Mount Huang" series in New York and Taipei.
 In 1997 he re-visited Mount Huang and continued painting on the subject of Mount Huang.

 In 2007 he expanded his studio home in Dali, Yunnan, to become a gallery space.